top of page

 Assesses the guest-facing and interpretive skills demonstrated during vehicle-based safaris – including storytelling, ecological knowledge, and the ability to engage guests across topics like mammals, botany, birding, and track & sign.

-IFGA Backup Trails Guide
+IFGA Foundational Trails Guide

-An Advanced Trails Guide can legally walk as the first rifle (country dependent) to conduct extended trails walks in dangerous game areas, and to actively follow and view potentially dangerous animals.
+A Trails Guide can legally walk as the first rifle (country dependent) to conduct extended trails walks in dangerous game areas, and to actively follow and view potentially dangerous animals.

 Specialisations